darinz/ML/README.md

 A comprehensive learning resource providing a broad introduction to machine learning and statistical pattern recognition.
 This collection covers fundamental concepts, modern algorithms, and practical applications in the field of machine learning.

+> **Note**: This is a math-heavy version focused on theoretical foundations and mathematical derivations.
+While we plan to add applied machine learning materials in the future (which will be less math-intensive), understanding the mathematical principles behind algorithms is invaluable for research and comprehending academic papers.
+This foundation enables deeper insights into model behavior and more effective algorithm selection and tuning.

 ## Table of Contents

 - [Overview](#overview)